 - Up to 4 artists are selected for residencies at Bernheim on an annual basis.
-One residency is always dedicated to a regional artist currently living in Kentucky or in Clark and Floyd counties of Southern Indiana.
+One residency is dedicated to a regional artist currently living in Kentucky or in Clark and Floyd counties of Southern Indiana.
 One residency is dedicated to an artist whose work addresses environmental issues and climate change.

 - $2500 stipend.
 Regional artists also have year-round access to Bernheim resources within the year selected.

 - Furnished, one-bedroom rustic cabin with full kitchen, bath and Wi-Fi.

 - Modest studio space with good light and heat, located on the edge of a 35-acre lake.
 The is no special art making equipment, but artists have limited access to basic hand and power tools upon request and must prove they can operate them safely before using.

 - The horticulture and operations departments, as well as staff ecologists, scientists, naturalists and forest managers are able to provide guidance and support of Artist in Residence projects.
 Staff may assist but not responsible for creating or installing the work.